Our trip to Krakow, Poland was motivated by pierogies.

 Take a Food Tour in Poland!

 Finding a good meal can be a little daunting when you visit a new city or country, but it’s easy to find delicious, filling food in Poland.
-Our Polish food tour provided a great introduction to the history, flavors, and traditions that are ingrained into Krakow’s food scene.
+Our Polish food tour in Krakow provided a great introduction to the history, flavors, and traditions that are ingrained into the local food scene.
 By all means, set your sights on some delicious pierogies like we did—but don’t be surprised when a few other meals give them some serious competition!